 - send your completed application and £30 fee to:

-If you have changed your name since your last licence was issued, you will also need to complete sections five and six of the DL1 form and provide original documents to confirm your new name.
+If you have changed your name since your last licence was issued, you will also need to complete sections 1c and 8 of the DL1 form and provide original documents to confirm your new name.

 If your appearance has changed since your existing photo was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.

-For more information on this and identity documents, please see the link below:
+For more information on identity documents and photographs, please see the link below: